aellas/HyprXero/README.md

 # <p align="center">HyprXero</p>
-> [!CAUTION]
-This is purely a config file, any issues that are related to Hyprland etc should be raised with Hyprland
+This is a homage to the legendary XeroLinux KDE

 ![preview](assets/hyprxero.png?raw=true)